PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 - Ingestion-filtering apps like [Property Filter](/apps/property-filter) (community built), [Property Flattener](/apps/property-flattener), and [First Time Event Tracker](/apps/first-time-event-tracker).

-Apps unlocked more control over data flows as well as more innovation on the PostHog platform.
+Apps unlocked more control over data flows on the PostHog platform.
 Users install and enable thousands of apps each month, which process billions of events in our pipeline.
+They use them to connect and shape their data to their needs.

 Building and scaling the apps fundamentally changed the way we think about our product and infrastructure.
 Work on apps helped our ingestion pipeline become more integrated and modular.
-Apps also made our product more customizable and open to permissionless innovation.
+The plugin server, now a core part of our ingestion pipeline, evolved out of the app MVP.

-Our vision for apps is to continue to enable more customizability of data flows and the overall PostHog experience.
+Our vision for apps is to continue to enable more customizability of data flows.
+We want users to have access to the data they need to create better products, and apps are key to doing this.
+We also want to allow for more customization the overall PostHog experience.
 As an example of this, see the release of [site apps](/tutorials/build-site-app), which provides similar customizable functionality in the frontend.

 The ability to leverage PostHog to customize, control, and fully utilize your data will continue to improve.
 Apps, and many other features of PostHog, help with this.
 In the end, PostHog aims to help you understand your product and gives you the tools to build a better one.